Skip to main content

 How to Prime a Syringe and Remove Air Bubbles

 Air bubbles in a subcutaneous syringe are not dangerous.
-A small air bubble injected under the skin will be absorbed by your body harmlessly.
-However, bubbles take up space in the syringe barrel, which means you get less peptide than you intended.
-Here is how to remove them.
+A small air bubble injected under the skin is absorbed by the body harmlessly.
+However, bubbles take up space in the syringe barrel, which reduces the amount of peptide delivered.
+The steps below remove them.

 Step-by-step:

-1. Draw your dose from the vial as normal.
+1. Draw the dose from the vial as normal.

 2. Hold the syringe with the needle pointing straight up.

-3. Tap the barrel firmly with your fingernail.
+3. Tap the barrel firmly with a fingernail.
 This dislodges bubbles from the walls and floats them to the top near the needle.

 4. Push the plunger up slowly until the air exits through the needle.
 Stop as soon as a tiny drop of liquid appears at the needle tip.

-5. Check your volume.
-If you pushed out too much liquid, draw a bit more from the vial to reach your target.
+5. Check the volume.
+If too much liquid was expelled, draw a bit more from the vial to reach the target.

-If a bubble is stuck and will not float up: Flick the syringe barrel 4-5 times with your finger.
+If a bubble is stuck and will not float up: Flick the syringe barrel 4-5 times with a finger.
 The vibration breaks the bubble free.
-You can also pull the plunger back slightly to create more space, tap again, then push the air out.
+Alternatively, pull the plunger back slightly to create more space, tap again, then push the air out.

 For very small doses (under 5 units), even a tiny bubble matters proportionally.
 Take the extra 10 seconds to clear it.